 Advantages of A Bidet

-Now when we’re researching a purchase, there are many things we look at.
+There are many things we look at before making a purchase.
 It’s never just about the cheapest product out there, but often we do search for the best deals too.

-And the pressure of the spray can be easily adjusted with the control knobs on the side.
-The knobs were recommended by many users over the levers used by other models.
+The pressure of the spray can be easily adjusted with the control knobs on the side. (knobs were recommended by many users over the levers used by other models.)